Cyrix126/diesel_crud_trait/README.md

 library to implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on models of diesel in a generic way.

+The goal was to make a generic trait for this, but because it appears to be very complex to put the good trait bounds, I have decided instead to make a simple impl on the model on which the derive macro is applied.

 ## Disclaimer WIP

 This library is a Work In Progress.
 Everything desscribed in this README are not ready or tested.

-## Question of the design

-Is it better to allow closure to check/modify data in the trait or to let the dev user

 ## Objectives

 The idea is to make a way to not have to implement CRUD methods to models everytime we write a library making use of diesel.
-The use of this library must be easy ofr the dev user.
+The use of this library must be easy for the dev user.

 This library will bring some functionnality, like optionnaly passing closure with usefull parameter to check input data.
 Simpler method can be called if no check is needed.
-Maybe the derive macro could bring triggers pre/post operations.

 A Restful API could be generated from thoses methods, or they could be used directly in an app.